 - Information about Chicago O’Hare airport (about 2 1/2 hours from Wolf Park)

-The Wolf Park gates generally open at 8:30 a.m. on the first day of the seminar, and programming usually begins at 9:00 a.m.
-All times are Eastern Standard Time.
-You will be able to drive through the main gates and up to the Visitor’s Center, and park in the large parking lot.
-The Wright Center, where the seminar will be held, will be to your right as you enter the Park through the Visitor’s Center.
+The Wolf Park gates generally open at 8:30 a.m. on the first day of the seminar, and programming usually begins at 9:00 a.m Eastern Standard Time.
+You will be able to drive through the main gate to the Visitor’s Center, and park there.
+The Wright Center will be to your right as you enter the Park through the Visitor’s Center.
 Usually on the first day, there will be a mandatory safety orientation.
 If you miss this portion of the seminar, you will not be allowed to enter the animal enclosures (but you will be able to attend the remainder of the seminar).

-Lunch is provided for three-day seminars only.
-(One-day seminars are bring your own, or there is fast food available close by.)
+Breakfast and lunch are provided for three-day seminars only.
 Please inform the staff of any dietary restrictions you have prior to your arrival.
-Coffee and tea will be available throughout the day.
 You are welcome to bring your own snacks or lunch as well.
 Eating is only allowed indoors.
-The Wright Center has restrooms and all buildings are heated/air conditioned.

 Seminar programming generally ends around 5 pm.
-There is time for a quick dinner between the end of seminar events and the Howl Night programs which take place at 7:30 pm on Saturday nights (and Friday nights as well, May-Nov).
-Seminar participants are invited to return at no charge for Howl Night, which is also open to the general public.
+Seminar participants are invited to return at no charge for Howl Night on Friday and Saturday at 7:30pm, which is also open to the general public.

 Seminar fees are non-refundable.
 If you are unable to attend for any reason and provide us with at least 24 hours’ notice, the funds can be applied to another seminar within one calendar year; otherwise your fee will be considered a tax-deductible donation.
 You can send another person in your place with no penalty.
 Only if your session is canceled by Wolf Park will the fee be refunded.
 We very rarely cancel a program.